fiddlesleet/World-Book-Challenge/july_book_recommendations.md

 ## North America <a id="na"></a>
 1. United States
-   * Books from the Native American "that don't make us out to be 'savages'":
+   * Books from the Native American perspective "that don't make us out to be 'savages'":
      * Louise Erdrich, especially her book *Round House*
      * Linda Hogan
      * James Welch